As a Beacon Mutual policyholder, will I be charged a fee for any ergonomic services?

 No. Beacon provides all of its ergonomic services free to all current policyholders.

 As a Beacon Mutual policyholder, how do I request ergonomic services?

-as well.
 Workers – Contact your company’s Human Resources Department.

 Who Performs Ergonomic Services?